ornl-ssd/cpp-novice/_episodes/11-arrays.md

 ~~~
 {: .code}

-To reference a specific element, say the element at the intersecton of the second row and column, the expression would be
+To reference a specific element, for example, the element at the intersecton of the second row and fourth column, the expression would be
 (remember that array indices always begin with zero):

 ~~~